parroty/excheck/README.md

 ### Installation
-Add ExCheck and triq to your project's dependencies in mix.exs.
+First add ExCheck and triq to your project's dependencies in mix.exs.

 ```Elixir
   defp deps do